aheber/tree-sitter-sfapex/nvim-treesitter-setup.md

 Now when you open a `.cls` file, Nvim should use the `Apex` parser to parse the Apex language and `highlights.scm` to highlight syntax.

+You may also want to check the [sf.nvim](https://github.com/xixiaofinland/sf.nvim) which is a feature-rich Salesforce development plugin.

 # Troubleshoot